Doctor Who series 1: Critical reception

 The title card for the series of Doctor Who features the new logo, which some fans disliked so much they sent hate mail to the production team.

 Review aggregation website Rotten Tomatoes offers an 83% approval from 12 critic reviews, and an average rating of 8.6/10.

-In April 2004, Michael Grade returned to the BBC, this time as the Chairman of the Board of Governors, although this position does not involve any commissioning or editorial responsibilities.
-Although he had previously disliked the show and imposed an eighteen-month hiatus on it during the Sixth Doctor era, he eventually wrote an e-mail to the Director-General of the BBC Mark Thompson in June 2005, after the successful new first series, voicing approval for its popularity.
+In April 2004, Michael Grade returned to the BBC, this time as the Chairman of the Board of Governors, although this position did not involve any commissioning or editorial responsibilities.
+Although he had previously disliked the show and imposed an eighteen-month hiatus on it during the Sixth Doctor era, he eventually wrote an email to the Director-General of the BBC Mark Thompson in June 2005, after the successful new first series, voicing approval for its popularity.
 He also declared, "[I] never dreamed I would ever write this.
 I must be going soft!"
 The revival also impressed former Doctor Sylvester McCoy, who praised Eccleston and Piper as well as their characters, and the pacing of the first episode.
 His only criticism was about the new TARDIS interior, though he did comment that he was "also a bit dismayed that more wasn't made of the show's incidental music, which seemed fairly anonymous in the background".

 Robin Oliver of The Sydney Morning Herald praised Davies for taking "an adult approach to one of television's most famous characters" that children would appreciate, and that he reinvented it in a way that would be "competitive in a high-tech market".
 Oliver also wrote that older viewers would find Eccleston "easily the best time lord since Tom Baker".
 Reviewing the first episode, The Stages Harry Venning hailed it as a "fabulous, imaginative, funny and sometimes frightening reinvention" and particularly praised Rose for being an improvement upon previous female companions who were "fit only to scream or be captured".
 However, he found Eccleston to be "the show's biggest disappointment" as he looked "uncomfortable playing fantasy".
 Digital Spy's Dek Hogan found the final episode anticlimactic, but overall said that the series was "excellent Saturday night telly of the kind that many of us thought the BBC had forgotten how to make".
 He praised Eccleston's performance and named "The Empty Child" and "The Doctor Dances" as the best episodes.
 Arnold T Blumburg of Now Playing gave the series a grade of A−, praising its variety.
 However, he was critical of Davies' "annoying tendency to play to the lowest common denominator with toilet humor", but felt that from "Dalek" on the series was more dramatic and sophisticated.